MarkClinton/pga-score/README.md

 a game.
 One that pop ups when a user finishes a game.
 Having a dynamic modal could mean only defining one modal on index.html and populating it with elements using javascript, depending on the need for the content.
 Javascript could handle the content of a modal making it reusable.
+5. A number of wrong selects per game mode.
+If a user hits a certin number of selects where no card is matched it should be recorded and once the limit is hit the game should end for the user. i.e. 5 tries for the Easy game mode.
+7 tries for the Hard game mode.

 ## Technologies